 What shoes are best for runners that supinate?

-The best type of running shoes for supination are Neutral shoes.
+The best shoes for supination are Neutral shoes.
 Shoes with a broad base under the foot tend to do a great job as well.
 Cushion is often helpful to protect the lateral area of the foot from the sustained stress that supination contributes to.
-Some great options are the Ghost or Dyad.
-For runners who prefer a bit less cushioning, the Launch or Revel will allow for a snappier, more responsive ride, but will maintain that Neutral base under the foot to accommodate supination.
+Some great options are the Ghost 14 or Dyad 11.
+For runners who prefer a bit less cushioning, the Launch 8 or Revel 5 will allow for a snappier, more responsive ride, but will maintain that Neutral base under the foot to accommodate supination.

 Not sure what shoe is right for you?

-Try our Shoe Finder or try a running shop to try on a pair of Brooks in-person.
+Try our Shoe Finder or try a running store to try on a pair of Brooks in person.